 Discuss What They Read

 Talk about what your child is reading.
-Ask them questions about their reading choices and encourage debate and discussion.
+Ask them questions about their reading choices, and encourage debate and discussion.
 Create an environment where they can think critically about their reading choices.
 Talking about what they are reading can help in a few different ways.
 For example, if your teen has dyslexia or ADHD, they might like talking about a story more than actually reading it.
-Help them to stay motivated by asking them to read you a few short passages they’ve particularly enjoyed and then discuss them.
+Help them stay motivated by asking them to read you a few short passages they’ve particularly enjoyed and then discuss them.

 Resist The Urge To Criticize